 Atari's line of home computers is remembered mainly for games.
 I did play a lot of games on it, but I was more interested in programming it and using its graphics capabilities for art.

 Like the ZX80, the Atari 400 had a membrane keyboard to keep the cost down.
-As a touch typist, it wasn't great, but it worked, and I typed in programs from computer books and magazines to learn what the machine could do.
+For a touch typist, it wasn't great, but it worked, and I typed in programs from computer books and magazines to learn what the machine could do.
 I also went with the cheaper option for storage with the Atari 410 Program Recorder—which let you load and store programs and data (very slowly) on audiocassettes.

 Soon after I bought it, there was a free upgrade to a new graphics chip—the GTIA.
 The GTIA was exciting since it added more graphic modes and up to 256 different colors.